 Here’s the idea behind the Cup and Handle pattern.

 After the Cup is formed, the market has shown signs of bottoming as it makes higher lows towards Resistance.

 Next, how the price reacts at Resistance is important because it tells you whether there is still selling pressure lurking around.

-If you see a large sell-off from Resistance, it invalidates the pattern, and it tells you the market is not ready to head higher.
+Now, A cup and handle invalidation would be if you see a large sell-off from Resistance, as it tells you the market is not ready to head higher.

 But, if you noticed that the price is holding up nicely at Resistance, then it’s a sign of strength as it tells you buyers are willing to buy at these higher prices.

 Finally, when the price breaks out of Resistance, the cup and handle pattern is “confirmed”, and the market could move higher.

 The best cup and handle patterns have a shallow retracement on the handle (not more than 1/3 of the cup).

 Here’s the thing: